Why a trainee nun was shot dead at church

 'Revolt of the reasonable'

-On Sunday 21 January she joined protestors who had gathered at St Francis calling for free and fair elections.
+On Sunday 21 January she joined protesters who had gathered at St Francis calling for free and fair elections.

 Her brother Jean-Claude remembers hearing shooting and the firing of tear gas canisters.